NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Keketar.md

     desc: "DC 42, attack +32; __9th __  _[[Spells/Divine Wrath|Divine Wrath]]_, _[[Spells/Unfathomable Song|Unfathomable Song]]_; __8th __  _[[Spells/Confusion|Confusion]]_, _[[Spells/Cursed Metamorphosis|Cursed Metamorphosis]]_; __7th __  _[[Spells/Disintegrate|Disintegrate]]_, _[[Spells/Dispel Magic|Dispel Magic (At Will)]]_, _[[Spells/Shatter|Shatter (At Will)]]_, _[[Spells/Warp Mind|Warp Mind (x3)]]_; __6th __  _[[Spells/Teleport|Teleport (At Will, Self Only)]]_; __5th __  _[[Spells/Creation|Creation (At Will)]]_, _[[Spells/Mirage|Mirage (See Reshape Reality) (x2)]]_, _[[Spells/Translocate|Translocate]]_; __4th __  _[[Spells/Confusion|Confusion (At Will)]]_, _[[Spells/Translocate|Translocate (At Will)]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Truespeech]]_ __(4th)__ _[[Spells/Unfettered Movement|Unfettered Movement]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) The keketar can take the appearance of any Huge or smaller creature.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal.\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal.\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  1d10 + 15 bludgeoning, DC 42 Fortitude check\n"
+    desc: "`pf2:1`  1d10 + 15 bludgeoning, DC 42 Fortitude check\n\n* * *\n"

   - name: "Reshape Reality"
     desc: " (concentrate,divine,polymorph) When the keketar casts [[Spells/Mirage|Mirage]], it infuses the illusion with quasi-real substance.
 Creatures that do not disbelieve the illusion treat structures and terrain created through the spell as though they were real, ascending illusory stairs, becoming trapped by illusory quicksand, and so on."